Firefighting is a challenging, demanding, exciting and fulfilling career.

 - At least 18 years of age

 - Obtaining and maintaining a City Driver's permit is a requirement of this position; an overall satisfactory Driver's record is required

-- Hire is dependent upon a Police Information Check including Vulnerable Sector check satisfactory to the City of Edmonton
+- Hire is dependent upon a satisfactory Vulnerable Sector Police Information Check

-- Ability to communicate clearly and concisely in English under stressful conditions
+- Ability to understand and communicate clearly and concisely in English under stressful conditions

 - Motivated with well-developed interpersonal and team skills